json-api-dotnet/JsonApiDotNetCore/docs/usage/extensibility/query-strings.md

 ## Custom query string parsing

-In order to add parsing of custom query string parameters, you can implement the `IQueryStringParameterReader` interface and register your reader.
+To add parsing of custom query string parameters, implement the `IQueryStringParameterReader` interface and register your reader.

 ```c#
 public class CustomQueryStringParameterReader : IQueryStringParameterReader